top of page

 The artist would like to acknowledge funding support from the Ontario Arts Council, an agency of the Government of Ontario.

-Ongoing collaborators: Brendan Lehman, Michael Barngrover, Sina Awsemoon, Peter Henderson, Penelope Walcott, and my musical partner Andrei Gravelle.
+Ongoing collaborators: Brendan Lehman, Rixx (Sven Steffens), and musical partner Andrei Gravelle.

 Arduino and Photogrammetric collaborators: Lorena Salomé, Leif Blomquist and Allison Moore.